sustcsonglin/flash-linear-attention/README.md

 # flash-linear-attention
 This repo contains fast Triton-based implementation (maybe CUTLASS/CUTE in the future) of **causal linear attention (i.e., RNNs with 2D hidden states)**, with a specific focus on modern decoder-only language models.
 Join [discord](https://discord.gg/vDaJTmKNcS) if you are interested in this project!

 # Models
 Order by my expected implementation time.
-If you are not using the Triton nightly release version, please avoid using the FusedChunk implementation (see [issue](https://github.com/openai/triton/issues/2852))

 |  Date   |                                                    Title                                                     |                                               Paper                                                |                                                                                                                                             Code                                                                                                                                             |                       Support                       |
 | :-----: | :----------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------: |